19 Water Dogs – These Dog Breeds Love Water

 This rare dog breed was bred in Wisconsin, and combines the traits of a Spaniel and Retriever.
 They are in their element in the wet marshes of the Great Lakes and are well-suited to working (or playing) in water.

 The Barbet is a popular French water dog, uncommon in the United States.
 With the nickname ‘mud dog’, this furry friend isn’t afraid to get dirty.
-Historically they’ve made great water hunting dogs and have a warm and outgoing demeanor.
+Historically, they’ve made great water hunting dogs and have a warm and outgoing nature.

 A medium-sized Spaniel, the Boykin is an active and eager dog, easily trained and happy to hunt waterfowl or wild turkey.
 The breed is common in the American South.